unbit/uwsgi-docs/articles/TheArtOfGracefulReloading.rst

 This is the first approach improving user-experience

-When triggered it will start one worker at time, the following worker is not reloaded until the previous one is ready to accept new requests.
+When triggered it will restart one worker at time, the following worker is not reloaded until the previous one is ready to accept new requests.

 Pros: potentially highly reduce waiting clients, reduce the load of the machine during reloads (mo multiple processes loading the same code)